duderstadt-lab/mars-docs/examples/static_fret.md

 <img align='center' src='{{site.baseurl}}/examples/img/fret/static/Transform_ROIs_DO_Colocalize.png' width='450'>
 <img align='center' src='{{site.baseurl}}/examples/img/fret/static/Transform_ROIs_DO_Output.png' width='450'></div>

 Tag the single metadata record in the resulting Molecule Archive with DO and save it with the name DO_Archive.yama.
+For this example, also add the 1-lo tag, this is used during the final analysis in the [static FRET example jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_workflows/FRET/static/static_FRET_example.ipynb)

 ##### Summary of FRET, AO and DO Archive integrations